 monounsaturated fats and the shrimp add plenty of protein, iron, Vitamin B12 and omega-3 fatty acids.
 Be sure to serve this dish with lots of crusty bread to soak up the delicious, garlicky sauce.

-For an authentic Spanish experience, serve it with Pan con Tomate or Tomato Bread, which will be featured in my next post.
+For an authentic Spanish experience, serve it with my Pan con Tomate or Tomato Bread.

 - ⅓ cup olive oil